rafosorio/iks-workshop/_docs/login.md

 ---
 <p>
 <span class="label label-info">Note</span>
-If this is your very first time using ICEC, we recommend you to review the <a href="https://www.ibm.com/developerworks/collaboration/library/icec-getting-started/index.html" target="_blank">Getting started with IBM Connections Engagement Center for Developers</a> topic.
+If this is your very first time using ICEC, we recommend you take a few minutes to review the <a href="https://www.ibm.com/developerworks/collaboration/library/icec-getting-started/index.html" target="_blank">Getting started with IBM Connections Engagement Center for Developers</a> topic.
 </p>

 <p>